sergiy-ka/team-project-group-4/README.md

 - `birthdays`: Show the birthdays of all contacts in the AddressBook for the next N days.
 - `add-address`: Add an address for a contact in the AddressBook.
 - `show-address`: Show the address of a contact from the AddressBook.
+- `change-address`: Change the address of a contact from the AddressBook.
 - `add-email`: Add an email address for a contact in the AddressBook.
 - `show-email`: Show the email address of a contact from the AddressBook.
+- `change-email`: Change the email address of a contact from the AddressBook.
 - `all`: Show all contacts in the AddressBook.
 - `search`: Search for a contact in the AddressBook by name or other criteria.